Anshumittal123/30Daya-JavaScript-challege/README.md

 # Day 2 : Operator
 This is a day 2 of challenges to practices Operators like Arithmatic, Assignment, Logical and ternary operators.

+# Day 3 : Conditional Statements
+this is a day 2 of challenges to practices Conditional Statements like if-else, nested if-else, switch case, ternary, combining conditional Statements.